Quite a few brands have cottoned on to “personalisation” after Mini: Fiat, Opel and Citroen/DS, for example. Now it’s Audi’s turn.

 You’ll have to forgive the broad brushstrokes here.
 That’s how I like to start before thinking about the curlicues and details that put nuances on a rough outline.
 France’s automotive values emerged from the soup of French culture.
 That is itself a richly complex thing which has attracted the attention of the rest of the world for as long as wine, olives, cheese and berets have been cultivated in the mosaic of terroirs that make up the nation.
 Continue reading “Theme: Values – France”

-A widely acknowledged axiom in business crisis management is there are five key steps to corporate recovery.
+It is a truth widely acknowledged in crisis management that there are five key steps to corporate recovery.
 First: change the senior management.
-Second: rapidly identify and scope the nature of the crisis.
+Second: rapidly identify and scope the nature of the problem.
 Third: take action to arrest losses by cutting the cost base.
 Four: Stabilise the business and five: return to growth.
 Up to now, PSA’s Carlos Tavares has stuck rigidly to this playbook, ruthlessly extracting cost from the business, yielding financial results that have had the industry’s top analysts patting his head in approval.
+Not only in regards to profit, but with financial metrics reputedly the envy of its rivals, PSA’s turnaround looks impressive.
+But stabilising the business is only stage four of the turnaround gameplan, finding growth in a stagnating market is a horse of an entirely different stripe.
 Continue reading “Coming Back to America?
 PSA Looks West : 2”

 Part one: Recent reports suggest PSA are considering a return to the US market.
 Are they out of their minds?